 - As of Q3 2018, the total completed condominium supply in Bangkok reached 674,793 units compared to 655,576 units last quarter; 145,350 units (22%) of which were in the downtown area, an increase of 4.2% Q-o-Q and 8.1% Y-o-Y. The remaining 529,443 units (78%) were in the midtown/suburban areas, representing an increase of 2.6% Q-o-Q and 11.6% Y-o-Y.

-- There were 561 units completed in this quarter in the downtown area, decreasing from 1,636 units in Q1 2016.
-The number of newly completed condominium units in the midtown/suburban areas was 14,765 units this quarter, decreasing from 18,524 units in Q1 2016.
+- A total of 5,880 units were completed in the downtown area this quarter, increasing from 2,113 units in Q2 2018.
+The number of newly completed condominium units in the midtown/suburban areas this quarter was 13,337 units, increasing from 8,650 units in Q2 2018.

-- The average asking price for downtown off-plan condominium units (high-end and above, with prices of more than THB 120,000 per square metre and the total price above THB 5 million) was THB 218,142 per square metre, an increase of 8.4% Y-o-Y. The increase in the average asking price for future downtown condominium units was largely due to the record prices in many new condominium projects launched during 2014-2015.
-The average asking price for off-plan condominium units in midtown/suburban Bangkok was THB 87,152 per square metre, an increase of 3.1% Y-o-Y.
+- The average asking price of new high end and above off-plan condominium units in Downtown Bangkok (with prices of more than THB 150,000 per square metre and a starting unit price of over THB 8 million) was THB 277,341 per square metre, an increase of 1.7% Y-o-Y. The average asking price of off-plan condominium units in midtown/suburban Bangkok increased to THB 99,698 this quarter from 98,911 in Q2 2018, representing an increase of 5.6% Y-o-Y.